mhaywardhill/deploy_postgres_flexible_server/README.md

 ####  Init, Apply, and Plan, to deploy resources using Terraform

-Navigate to the terraform folder and run the following commands.
+Navigate to the terraform environment folder, for example, environments/test and run the following commands.

 ```terraform
 ./terraform init